derikb/rpg-table-randomizer/docs/tableformat.md

 I've tried to build in an escalating scale of complexity.
 Simple tables can be formatted very simply, but complex tables require more complexity to the formatting.

 I've tried to build in as much forgiveness as possible into the format.

+The RandomTable class will convert any entries on the table/subtables to RandomTableEntry objects on initialization.

 ### Simple unweighted table